aws/aws-durable-execution-sdk-js/LANGUAGE_SDK_SPECIFICATION.md

 - The operation's current status
 - Whether a result or error is already recorded

-### 3.4 Response Size Limits
+### 3.4 Response Size and Error Handling

-The SDK MUST handle Lambda's 6MB response payload limit:
+The SDK MUST handle API size limit errors gracefully:

-1. If the serialized result exceeds approximately 6MB, the SDK MUST:
+1. When serialization or API calls fail due to size constraints, the SDK MUST:
+   - Catch the error from the API
+   - Return `FAILED` status with a clear error message
+   - NOT allow the error to propagate and trigger invocation-level retries

+2. Exception: `InvalidParameterValueException` for checkpoint tokens SHOULD be allowed to propagate, as this indicates a transient issue that may resolve on retry.

+3. For large execution results that would exceed response size limits, the SDK MUST:
    - Checkpoint the result using an `EXECUTION` operation with `SUCCEED` action
    - Return an empty `Result` field with `SUCCEEDED` status

-2. The SDK SHOULD monitor payload size proactively to avoid failures
+Note: Specific size limits are subject to change.
+Refer to AWS Lambda service limits documentation for current values.

 ## 4. Durable Operations